 Topamax is an antiepileptic medication.
-It is often prescribed, off label, as a mood stabilizer for patients with bi-polar disorder.
-Topamax lawsuits claim that birth defects such as cleft lip, cleft palate, genital malformations and other birth defects in children were caused by their mothers taking Topamax (topiramate).
+It is often prescribed, off label, as a mood stabilizer for patients with bipolar disorder.
+Topamax lawsuits claim that birth defects such as cleft lip, cleft palate, genital malformations, and other birth defects in children were caused by their mothers taking Topamax (topiramate).

 Topamax and topiramate (generic) are manufactured by several companies.
 The lawsuits allege that manufacturers failed to warn both the public and regulatory agencies about the potential for birth defects if used during pregnancy.
 To give you some idea of who the bad guys are in this story, consider this: Ortho-McNeil Pharmaceutical and Ortho-McNeil-Janssen Pharmaceuticals agreed to pay more than $81 million dollars in fines in 2010 for illegal promotion of Topamax related to off-label psychiatric use.
-The history is replete with the choice of profits over patients.
+History is replete with the choice of profits over patients.

 Earlier this year, the FDA issued a warning and required label changes to list oral clefts as a possible side effect of its use during pregnancy.
-Risk is highest if used during the first trimester of pregnancy.
+Risk is the highest if used during the first trimester of pregnancy.
 Data from the North American Antiepileptic Drug (AED) Pregnancy Registry show that infants exposed to antiepileptic drugs have a 0.38 to 0.55% prevalence of oral clefts, however, those exposed to topiramate have a 1.4% prevalence of oral clefts, nearly 3-4 times higher than other anticonvulsants.